Clinton Houses: About

 The Housing Committee's proposals for the development were held in 1959.
 At the hearing Jane Jacobs accused NYCHA of discriminating against the poor through displacement and embracing architecture oriented for middle-class need, advocating instead for retaining the social structure of the community by mixing low-rise buildings in with typical high-rises.

 The Clinton Houses were designed by Perkins and Will and partially funded federally.
 It was one of the first vest-pocket properties which retained the city's street grid in response to Jacobs but was in the tower-in-the-park style to supply light and air.
 The development was completed on October 31, 1965.
 The development was named after DeWitt Clinton (1769-1828), who served as Mayor of New York City and Governor of New York.
 As mayor, Clinton fought for free public education, to remove voting restrictions from Catholics, and public welfare.
 As governor, he helped found the New York public school system, and introduced a bill into the New York State Senate to build a canal connecting the Northeastern United States with the Great Lakes via Lake Erie.

 In 2014, tenants of the Clinton Houses sued NYCHA for negligence resulting in disrepair and public health hazards.

-Sylvia Velazquez is currently serving as the Resident Association President for Clinton Houses, and is a member of the Manhattan North District Citywide Council of Presidents.
+Sylvia Velazquez was serving as the Resident Association President for Clinton Houses, and was a member of the Manhattan North District Citywide Council of Presidents.
 Manhattan Community Board 11 governs Spanish Harlem, the neighborhood where Clinton Houses is.